 HIPAA legislation requires Health Care providers, Health Plans, Health Care Clearinghouses, and those who carry out tasks on their behalf to handle personal healthcare data responsibly and securely.

 The Act sets a national standard for the security of electronic Protected Health Information (ePHI) for all healthcare providers and supporting organisations.
 It also mandates that breaches of unsecured protected health information are reported.
-In summary, here are the requirements for HIPPA compliance relating to electronic data:
+In summary, here are the requirements for HIPAA compliance relating to electronic data:

 - Technical safeguards require access control to allow only the authorised to access electronic protected health data.